ess-dmsc/sinq-amor/README.md

 * A machine or VM with the ESS ICS software installed
 * Python
 * Ansible
+* Extra repositories, cloned in the same directory as this one
+  * forward-epics-to-kafka
+  * essiip-fakesinqhw

 ## Setting up the simulation
 In the `ansible` directory, edit the `staging` file, changing `support` to the